Get in touch

 - People with HIV who have multiple other health conditions may be advised by their GP or HIV doctor to follow local shielding advice as outlined in point 3 above.

 People are advised against all but essential travel on public transport.
-If you need help to travel to an appointment or to collect medication, contact NHS volunteer responders on 08081963646.
+If you need help to travel to an appointment contact NHS volunteer responders on 08081963646.

 Please note that some people living with HIV were incorrectly advised to shield in the first wave of COVID-19 in March 2020.
 The present shielding advice is only for people with HIV who are considered extremely clinically vulnerable due to a very low CD4 count, multiple other health conditions or additional health conditions that mean they are vulnerable to becoming unwell if they catch COVID-19.
 There is a list of these health conditions the link in Point 3 above.